Add instant character to your living room with these ideas…

 Yes, it’s used a lot in new builds and Victorian home styling!
 Wall panelling is inspired by period panelling interior styles and has become a modern design element around the home including in living rooms.
 Adding panelling to your living room can modernise your space by adding depth and character when styled with contemporary furnishings and decor.
-Half-wall panelling and square panelling have become popular in update the home.
+Half-wall panelling and square panelling have become popular in updating the home.

 Image by @dakotacottage uses a white accent wall with 2-level panelling to create contrast and depth in a bright living space.
 The split panelling is a great way to add shape to the space and give it more dimension.
 It is also a great way to break up the walls to add height and a point of reference for furnishings to be incorporated into the room.

 Wall panelling is a great addition to cottage-style living rooms as it adds texture and depth to the walls, creating a warm and inviting atmosphere.
 It also complements the natural materials and rustic aesthetic often found in cottage interiors, enhancing the overall charm and character of the space.

 Elegant white living room with panelled walls to add character.
 Image by Aubynandgrayinteriors on Instagram

 Create depth in a white living room by adding panelling which will give your walls texture as well as a point of reference for your furnishings.
 We love this white living room that uses panelling as a way to frame the room, it also allows the furnishings to show the scale of height and size to proportion the room’s layout.